Lycee français in Canada

 1. Make sure you're ready to apply

-If you have completed the classe de première at a lycée français recognized by the Agence pour l’enseignement français à l’étranger, you are eligible for admission to the first year of university.
+If you have completed the classe de première at a lycée français in Canada recognized by the Agence pour l’enseignement français à l’étranger, you are eligible for admission to the first year of university.
 However, please note:

 - You must have the minimum average required and have passed the prerequisite courses with a grade of 10/20 (8/20 for the French prerequisite for applicants in the classe de terminale).